 Both SwiftKey and Swype feature alternate characters on each key that are accessed by long-pressing, so it’s much easier to insert symbol characters and numbers.

 Android’s keyboard is straight forward and simple to use, and although some of the more advanced features exposed by SwiftKey and Swype are longer to reach the un-cluttered interface is very appealing.
 One thing that is sorely lacking is the alternates for each key, usually available via long-press, that are found only via symbol mode.
+Here are some keyboard shortcuts that can save your time.

 Accuracy and Prediction